We believe that connecting strong, positive, female role models with young women doesn't just change one thing … it changes EVERYTHING!

 Our program expanded from five to six partner schools, adding Nellie A Thornton High School in Mount Vernon, with a class of 40 mentees and 42 mentors.

 Our program expanded from three to five partner schools, adding Saunders Trades and Technical High School in Yonkers and Nelson Mandela High School in Mount Vernon, with a class of 38 mentees and 40 mentors.

 Our program expanded from two to three partner schools to include White Plains High School, with a class of 30 mentees and 32 mentors.

 Capitalizing on the success of year one, Her Honor Mentoring eagerly added Mount Vernon High School to their roster, with a class of 18 mentees and 20 mentors.

 Mamaroneck High School was chosen as the pilot school for Her Honor Mentoring.
 The first class of mentees consisted of 8 high school students paired with 8 local professional women who readily volunteered to be mentors.

 Nicole Sheindlin founded Her Honor Mentoring with the backing of Judith Sheindlin.
 The two partnered with the Westchester County Office for Women to provide administrative support for their program.

-In the future, Her Honor Mentoring hopes to offer our program to additional high schools throughout Westchester County and beyond.
+In the future, Her Honor Mentoring hopes to continue our expansion into additional high schools.